Mario Santos: Trustee

 In 1999, Mário Jorge Santos proposed a motion to have professional wrestlers deliver anti-drug and stay-in-school messages to children in the Winnipeg School Division.
 He also objected to a Winnipeg School Board's recommendation that after-school wrestling programs be moved to a different time slot.
 Mário Jorge Santos indicated that he was not a fan of sports entertainment, but found any government censorship of this sort to be dangerous.

 Lawyer

 In 2000, Mário Jorge Santos represented an employee at the Winnipeg firm Standard Aero Ltd. who, along with several other workers, was asked to renounce his dual citizenship and take an oath of allegiance to Canada in order to improve the firm's odds of winning a lucrative contract with another country's government.
 The employee indicated that he was concerned about losing his job if he refused to comply.
 Santos strongly criticized the company's request, describing it as discrimination based on nationality.
-After intense public criticism, the company indicated that employees would not be fired in they retained dual citizenship.
+After intense public criticism, the company indicated that employees would not be fired if they retained dual citizenship.